openstack/blazar/doc/source/specs/queens/flavors-extra-specs.rst

 ComputeHostExtraCapability.

-When an user reserves instances with resource_properties, Blazar picks up hypervisors which can accomodate the requested flavor and the resource_properties.
+When an user reserves instances with resource_properties, Blazar picks up hypervisors which can accommodate the requested flavor and the resource_properties.

 When admins update ComputeHostExtraCapability, Blazar re-allocates reservations related to the updated ExtraCapability.
 The re-allocation strategy is the same